netdata/netdata/docs/tutorials/longer-metrics-storage.md

 long term?

-Many people think Netdata can only store about an hour's worth of real-time metrics, but that's just the default configuration.
+Many people think Netdata can only store about an hour's worth of real-time metrics, but that's just the default configuration today.
 With the right settings, Netdata is quite capable of efficiently storing hours or days worth of historical, per-second metrics without having to rely on a [backend](../../backends/).

 This tutorial gives two options for configuring Netdata to store more metrics.
 We recommend the [**database